TarangKhanna/Theater/README.md

 The following **optional** features are implemented:

 - [x] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
+(NOTE: Can switch between both type of views)
 - [x] User can search for a movie.
 - [x] All images fade in as they are loading.
 - [x] Customize the UI.